techidaily/site-ai-vdieo-software/source/_posts/new-from-download-to-upload-the-art-of-online-video-editing.md

 ## Part1: How to Edit Movies Downloaded Online

-There are quite a lot of [online video sites](https://tools.techidaily.com/wondershare/filmora/download/)for you to download classic movie clips or upload your home-made movie for online sharing.
+There are quite a lot of [online video sites](https://tools.techidaily.com/wondershare/filmora/download/) for you to download classic movie clips or upload your home-made movie for online sharing.
 Having such sites will help you get the attention of many people around the world.

 * **DailyMotion.** This is one of the largest online video sites around the world.
 This site enables you to find video free clips easy with an impressive and nicely organized video home page.
 Most of the free video clips here are less than 4 minutes.
 DailyMotion is just very easy to navigate, and you are one of their registered users you can upload video clips up to an hour in high definition and length.
 * **Metacafe.** Just like with other online video sites, this site also specializes in more popular videos and short free video clips.
 Fewer videos here are easy and well organized.
 In this way, you can find video clips in different genres like TV, sports and music.
 Metacafe have a section that collects and curates the internet most trending viral video clips of the day.
 It is one great site for you to quickly find a specific trending video you have heard about.